earthly/earthly/docs/basics/part-1b-detailed-explanation.md

 ... and define the recipe of the target `build` as follows.

-Copy the `src` dir from the build context (the directory where the Earthfile resides) to the build environment (the containerized environment where Earthly commands are ran in).
+Copy the `src` directory from the build context (the directory where the Earthfile resides) to the build environment (the containerized environment where Earthly commands are ran in).

 ```
     COPY src src
 ```

-Save the python source in an artifact dir called src (it can be later referenced as `+build/src`).
+Save the python source in an artifact directory called `src` (it can be later referenced as `+build/src`).

 ```
     SAVE ARTIFACT src /src